Rutman Leadership Fellows

 Knowledge Acquisition

-Early Arrival Program * Lean-In Circle * Women’s Leadership BIP course Peer Mentoring
+Orientation program * leadership Circle * Women’s Leadership BIP course * Peer Mentoring

 In the first year, students will develop a foundational understanding of gender equity issues and women’s leadership through several learning communities and seminars.
-This learning will begin prior to the start of the fall semester in their Early Arrival Program and will continue to develop throughout the fall in their weekly Lean-In Circle cohort meetings.
+This learning will begin prior to the start of the fall semester in their Orientation Program and will continue to develop throughout the fall in their bi-weekly cohort meetings

 In the spring, they’ll dive deeper into these concepts and conversations through their Business in Practice (BIP) course, “Women’s Leadership in the 21st Century.”
-They will learn from fellow junior and senior class Rutman Fellows as they engage with them as mentees in peer mentoring circles.
+They will learn from fellow junior and senior class Rutman Fellows as they engage with them as mentees in peer mentoring circles and in monthly All-Cohort meetings.

 JUNIOR